enMedD/enmedd-ai/CONTRIBUTING.md

 ```

 > **Note:**
-> This virtual environment MUST NOT be set up WITHIN the danswer directory if you plan on using mypy within certain IDEs.
+> This virtual environment MUST NOT be set up WITHIN the enmedd directory if you plan on using mypy within certain IDEs.
-> For simplicity, we recommend setting up the virtual environment outside of the danswer directory.
+> For simplicity, we recommend setting up the virtual environment outside of the enmedd directory.

 _For Windows, activate the virtual environment using Command Prompt:_
 ```bash